 The School of Engineering offers a combined seven-year medical/engineering program in conjunction with the New Jersey Medical School (NJMS) of the University of Medicine and Dentistry of New Jersey (UMDNJ).
 Students in the program can pursue undergraduate studies leading to a Bachelor of Science in Engineering Science (preferences in Electrical Engineering and Mechanical Engineering are available) or a Bachelor of Arts in Biomedical Engineering.
 Students pursuing either degree must select a preference in Electrical or Mechanical Engineering.
-The Bachelor of Science in Engineering Science program is accredited by the Engineering Accreditation Commission (EAC) of the Accreditation Board for Engineering and Technology (ABET).
+The Bachelor of Science in Engineering Science program is accredited by the Engineering Accreditation Commission (EAC) of ABET.